Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - In volunteer manuals

-Further, by featuring the “voice” of the volunteer at key infection points in the volunteer journey, you can also reinforce how others are taking action.
-This will also help them begin to take the steps toward true commitment.
+Further, by featuring the “voice” of the volunteer at key inflection points in the volunteer journey, you can also reinforce how others take action.
+This helps them begin to take the steps toward true commitment.

 Build a Volunteer Recruitment Story Bank

-Story banking can help you manage your story collection and reference process, so that you and your team have edited and approved stories ready to go whenever you need them.
+Story banking helps you manage your story collection and reference process, so you and your team have edited and approved stories ready to go whenever you need them.

-There are five basic story themes that work well for nonprofits …
+Five basic story themes work well for nonprofits:

 - “Overcoming the Odds” stories are just that, tales of how regular people experienced personal revolutions